 Focuses on health promotion and illness prevention, synthesis and application of nursing skills and theory while caring for individuals, families, and aggregates as an integral part of the community.
 Students study public health principles, and experience an in-depth relationship with client(s) over extended period of time in variety of community settings to become familiar with the many roles of the community health nurse.
-Prerequisites: "Nursing Credit by Examination" (32 crs.) or successful completion of respective courses/tutorials.
+Prerequisites: "Nursing Credit by Examination" (32 crs.) or successful completion respective of courses/tutorials.

-483 Health Assessment (Theory 3) (R.N. to B.S.N. only)
+483 Health Assessment for RN's (Theory 3)

+(R.N. to B.S.N. only)